Are you looking for EU funded Research and Innovation opportunities for a project idea in the field of Food Security and Biotechnologies?

 Did you know that you could have opportunities in other areas?
 For calls for proposals from other societal challenges that might be of interest for this area, please check the SYNERGIES here.

 For other specific instruments please see our section SMEs: Menu EU Funding >> SMEs

 The Food, Agriculture and Biotechnologies sector will also find funding opportunities in the pillar "Leadership in enabling and industrial technologies" (LEIT) and in particular in the work programmes related to the following Key Enabling Technologies (KETs):

 - LEIT Nanotechnologies, Advanced Materials, Advanced Manufacturing and Processing, and Biotechnology - European Commission

 EUROSTARS is a transnational funding scheme from the EUREKA Programme.
 Its aim is to help “R&D performing SMEs” whatever the sector to get their innovation faster to the market and lead international R&D projects.
 You can contact INNOVIRIS for more information.
 EUROSTARS-2 is open to all sectors.

 A Public-Private Partnership between the EU and the Bio-based Industries Consortium.
-Operating under Horizon 2020, it aims at drive the Vision and Strategic Innovation and Research Agenda (SIRA) developed by European Bio based industry.
+Operating under Horizon 2020, it aims to drive the Vision and Strategic Innovation and Research Agenda (SIRA) developed by the European Bio-based industry.